lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 COLD OPEN.

 I am here to tell you about a stack that has the productivity- and developer-focus of Ruby and Rails. **In contrast** to Ruby it is quite performant.
 It brings concurrency and parallellism that blows Node JS out of the water.
-It is a high-level language working at an expressive abstraction level, in stark contrast to say Rust or Go.
+It is a high-level language working at an expressive abstraction level, in stark contrast to say Go or Rust.
 In the ecosystem we have an opinionated web framework with great performance and productivity, a darling of the startup world.
 It brings a novel and complete database layer that leaves ORMs in the rearview.
 We also have a clean and friendly frontend web UI solution that eliminates most Javascript and makes React jealous with actual immutability.
 Legendary reliability and unique runtime capabilities are a part of the deal.

 It is your completely normal web dev but better at every step.
 This is what reimagining your foundation can do for you.
 This is what a community and ecosystem can do.

-Built on a almost 40 year old foundation of Swedish innovation it has deep roots and high branches.
+Built on an almost 40 year old foundation of Swedish innovation it has deep roots and high branches.
 Used by unicorns, gaming giants and telecom for its scalability, performance and reliability.
 Used by startups and indie hackers for its velocity and maintainability.

 Oh.
 And it makes it trivial to do realtime, use audio and video, run machine learning inference and it simplifies your infrastructure.
 There is also a great IoT framework.